Wednesday, December 24, 2008

 We actually saw this broken flagpole before the winds got really bad.

 The trees on either side of this one were perfectly fine, but the wind just snapped this one right in half.
-As you can see, huge branches fell off.

 I know this isn't a good picture, but the traffic light was out and the drivers were having a hard enough time trying to figure out a 4-way stop without having me try to cross the street.